Inception-framework/tutorial/README.md

   store i32 %SP6, i32* @SP, !dbg !19
 ```

-Therefore, we can now assemble it and run it:
+Therefore, wìe can now assemble it and run it, as shown in the next section.

 ```
 llvm-as main.elf.ll -o main_merged.bc
 ```

+Another output of the program is the disassembled fucntion fibonacci_asm.dis.
+The llvm code in main.elf.ll maps the llvm instruction that implement the inline assembly to the lines in this .dis file.
+A known limitation is the incorrect visualization of functions with multiple returns, that are however supported and working (you can see the corresponding warning in the log).

+### Running with Inception-analyzer

 ```
 klee main_merged.bc
 ```